-- An orientation program to help you transition to your new life at Marian University and in Indianapolis. - Shopping trips for new students in order to facilitate purchasing items helpful to organizing your new residence hall or apartment. - Cross-cultural activities both on and off campus. - Programs to teach you about immigration regulations, such as work authorization options. - Advising on how to maintain your immigration status. - Support to help you fulfill your personal and academic goals.
+- An orientation program to help you transition to your new life at Marian University and in Indianapolis. - Cross-cultural activities both on and off campus. - Programs to teach you about immigration regulations, such as work authorization options. - Advising on how to maintain your immigration status. - Support to help you fulfill your personal and academic goals.